DataPathAnalytics/UA_Risk_indicators_for_ex-ante_monitoring/README.md

 Release notes

+#### Version 2.3.1

+Added new handler for 1-11 indicator.

+Added gitignore

+Added  classes for working with auctions and bid-lots

 #### Version 2.3.0

 Added the logic to process phone numbers due to incorrectly used a phone number field.
 Some users add more than 1000 characters.